kaunlaolab/gddml/README.md

 # omega_ggd_ML

-This machine learning model enable fast prediction of the range-separation parameter &omega;<sup>ML<sub>GDD for the LRC-&omega;PBE functional
+This machine learning model enable fast prediction of the range-separation parameter &omega;<sup>ML<sub>GDD for the LRC-&omega;PBE functional.
+Given Cartesian coordinates in the form of a .xyz file, this program will generate the features used by the model and return the predicted &omega;<sup>ML<sub>GDD value.

+This code is based on the work of DOI: